sharadmv/beginner-hackjam/README.md

 import sqlite3
 conn = sqlite3.connect('cheeps.db')
 ```
-This imports the sqlite package and opens a connection to the database file named `temp.db`.
+This imports the sqlite package and opens a connection to the database file named `cheeps.db`.
 If the file doesn't exist, sqlite will create it automatically.
 ```python
 c = conn.cursor()
 ```